aginies/watermark/README.md

 # Limitation

+Currently this is a single python script, There is a need to get this modular now, (this was ok for the first basic version but this is not more the case...).
 This tool can only used **Truetype font**, bitmap one can not be selected or used.
 If your system can not display the font in the **GtkChooserDialog preview** (ie: it shows squares), the tool will not be able to use that font to watermark your image.
 This tool do not show any view if you export to PDF file.